 Growth and progression through puberty and dietary assessment

 CRF can affect growth.
 The main cause for this is poor nutrition, which may be due to reduced appetite or vomiting.
-We will check your child’s growth carefully and our dietitian may help with advice to improve his or her nutrition.
+We will check the child’s growth carefully and our dietitian may help with advice to improve his or her nutrition.

 It is very important that we do not allow growth to become abnormally slow as this may affect your child’s final height.